Bacteriotherapy Design (using control theory principles) Postdoctoral Fellow

-Opening for a Postdoctoral Research Fellow to join the Gibson Lab https://gibsonlab.io at Harvard Medical School and Brigham and Women’s Hospital.
-We leverage tools from machine learning and control theory to understand biological systems.
+Opening for a Postdoctoral Research Fellow to join the Gibson Lab at Harvard Medical School (HMS), Brigham and Women’s Hospital (BWH), and the Broad Institute of MIT and Harvard.
+We leverage tools from machine learning (ML) and control theory to better understand biological systems and we are obsessed with uncertainty quantification.
 Control theoretic concepts are integrated both in the design of our optimization schemes and statistical machine learning models, as well as in the design of our in vitro and in vivo experiments.
-Our main area of focus is the microbiome and microbial dynamics more specifically.
-Applications include the design of bacteriotherapies (bugs-as-drugs), developing methods to learn microbial dynamics at ecosystem-scale, studying the impact of phages on microbial communities, methods for tracking low abundance pathogens, and methods for single cell biology.
-We focus on Bayesian methods that propagate measurement uncertainty throughout the model so that we can access confidence in model parameters and to help prioritize follow-up experiments.
-ML techniques applied include variational inference, Bayesian non-parametric models, and relaxation techniques (for making discrete models differentiable).
+Our main area of focus is the microbiome and microbial dynamics more specifically with more recent work focussing on the gut-brain axis.
+Applications include the design of bacteriotherapies (bugs-as-drugs), developing methods to learn microbial dynamics at ecosystem-scale, studying the impact of phages on microbial communities, tracking low abundance pathogens, and methods for single cell biology.
+We focus on Bayesian methods that propagate measurement uncertainty so that we can assess confidence in model parameters and to help prioritize experiments.
+ML techniques applied include variational inference, Bayesian non-parametric models, discrete relaxation techniques (for making discrete models differentiable), and deep learning.

 Qualifications